 When Adele first read about the proposal, she was shocked.
 “It is utter cruelty….
 It has no justification,” she told Truthout.
 Moreover, she says, this will not deter women like her from coming.
 “We only come here with our children because we can’t be over there….
 What people don’t know is we don’t come here because we want to.
 It’s because we have no choice.”

-Refugee advocacy organizations, including the Women’s Refugee Commission (WRC) and Kids in Need of Defense (KIND) released a report this month documenting how current practices at the border already subject families to separation and parental incarceration, rendering children “unaccompanied” even when they arrive with a parent.
+Refugee advocacy organizations, including the Women’s Refugee Commission and Kids in Need of Defense (KIND) released a report this month documenting how current practices at the border already subject families to separation and parental detention, rendering children “unaccompanied” even when they arrive with a parent.
 During a press call, the organizations condemned the new proposal, arguing the Trump administration is seeking to expand the practice and transform it into formal policy.

 “Family separation causes deep suffering among the entire family, but children are the most hurt and badly affected,” said Jennifer Podkul, who is policy director at KIND.
 “To separate a child from her mother for an indefinite period of time is cruel and flies in the face of basic child protection.
 The policy also means that children will be detained alone, which is also often traumatic for a child in itself.
 The policies being developed by the Trump administration would compound these negative consequences significantly.”

 If the policy is implemented, it is expected to face legal challenges.
-Administration officials have said the policy doesn’t violate current law, arguing that it would allow DHS to comply with the Flores order, which mandates that children should be released from family jails as quickly as possible, but does not require their parents’ release.
+Administration officials have said the policy doesn’t violate current law, arguing that it would allow DHS to comply with the Flores order, which mandates that children should be released from family jails as quickly as possible but does not require their parents’ release.

-Trump’s executive order calling for new construction of immigrant jails and another order drastically expanding the scope of expedited removal could lead to the incarceration of large numbers of women and children in newly converted or constructed family jails after being swept up in “interior enforcement actions,” or raids.
+Trump’s executive order calling for new construction of immigrant jails and another order drastically expanding the scope of expedited removal could lead to the detention of large numbers of women and children in newly converted or constructed family jails after being swept up in “interior enforcement actions,” or raids.
 A January 2016 Obama administration raid sent 121 women and children to Dilley, for instance.
 Under Trump, even more families could be sent to jail and face fast-tracked deportations.

 “Only God knows what we experience, why we leave,” Adele says.
 “We know we have two options: flee or the cemetery.”

 *Adele’s name has been changed to protect her identity.
 She fears retribution from immigration officials for speaking out and does not want to jeopardize her chances at attaining asylum.
 Ricardo Velázquez translated her statements for Truthout.
-He graduated from the University of Oregon with a Master’s in Mexican history.